-Fuzz is on a school trip to Russia, so in her honor today’s recipe is Russian Black Bread.
-This is one of two loaves I made before she left, so she did get to taste it.
-Now she can compare this bread to actual black bread served in Russia!
+Fuzz is on a school trip to Russia, so in her honor today's recipe is Russian Black Bread.
+Also called Black Rye Bread, this is one of two loaves I made before she left, so she did get to taste it.
+Now she can compare this bread to actual black bread served in Russia.

 The recipe is from a little bread baking book I bought at a garage sale years ago, and it seems pretty authentic.
 In fact, there's a very similar version on The Russian Report.
 This version doesn't have onion, but rather a lot of other good things including chocolate, coffee, ground fennel and caraway.
 The two flours are all-purpose and dark rye, and there's just enough molasses to give it a hint of sweetness, though it's a perfect accompaniment to a savory meal.

 Lastly, the bread has a strange cornstarch glaze.
 Brushing a loaf of bread with cornstarch was new to me, but it gave the bread a nice shiny finish.

 Update: Fuzz came back from Russia with a new appreciation for Russian Black Bread.
 In fact, I think it's her favorite bread of all time.
 Given that, I've made this recipe several times since and have added a few more notes.
 Also, here are some pictures of the dough.
 In the first photo it has risen.